 One older woman eventually noticed me.
 She thought I was merely reticent, so she took me by the hand and walked my up the stairs, telling me, "There's nothing to be afraid of, dear."
 "Here's a new one," she said to the baptizer.
 The man showed me how to put my fingers over my nose.
 He said the scripted words, dipped me backwards into the water, then lifted me out.
 Typically the two men in the font alternated, with a man telling each of them a name to recite for his next dunk as the other guy was dunking his proxy.
 The two men soon figured out that I was such a lightweight that Man A could easily dunk me twice in the amount of time it took for Man B to dunk his boy once.
 They also probably noticed my absence of physical development, which might have made it awkward for them to continue baptizing anyone else so many times.
 There was certainly nothing about my physique that would make any man feel awkward to see me in wet clothing.

 Boys kept coming and going in the line next to me while I was dunked repeatedly, two dunks for every single dunk of the boy being dunked by the other man.
 I became seriously afraid that these people were trying to drown me.
 No wonder my relatives had been so eager to perjure themselves on my temple recommend.
 I finally grabbed the guy's arm before he could dunk me again and told him to slow down because I needed to catch my breath.
-His face turned red, and he said, "I'm sorry, honey."
-He helped me up the stairs and back down.
-As I was making my way to the locker room, still attempting to catch my breath, I heard one of the men say, "How many times did we baptize that little girl, anyway?"
+He looked at me apologetically and said,"I'm sorry, honey."
+He helped me up the stairs and I walked across the ramp and out.
+As I was making my way to the locker room, still attempting to catch my breath, I heard one of the men say, "How many times did you baptize that little girl, anyway?"

 Another one said, "I'm not sure, but it must have been close to a hundred.
 I think that's some kind of a record."

-I hurried into dry clothing and on into the cafeteria to grab just a bit of food before we made the long trip back to the others' home and to my temporary home.
+I hurried into dry clothing and on into the cafeteria to grab just a bit of food before we made the long trip back to my temporary home.
 My parents returned home a couple of days later, and I caught a plane from Salt Lake City to California.
 My dad picked me up at the airport.
 "What did you do in Utah?" he asked me.

 "Do you know what 'Baptism for the Dead' is?"
 I asked him.